Guide: TeachBoost for teachers and school staff

 Find out more about goal-setting in TeachBoost in this help doc!

-The Goal widget shows all of your goals for this school year and is color-coded and can help you identify which Goals require action by labelling the status of each Goal:
+The Goal widget shows all of your goals for this school year and is color-coded and can help you identify which Goals require action by labeling the status of each Goal:

 - [No label]: this Goal is active and in progress!